sherwberry/C-Users-lamor-Desktop-FormFactors-Form_Factor_SULI2020_Parameterization/README.md

 This work was done as part of the 2020 DOE SULI program hosted remotely by Jefferson Lab.

-The figures were made using the python matplotlib library in Jupyter notebook and the Abbott parameterizations are from https://doi.org/10.1007/PL00013629
+The figures were made using the python matplotlib library in Jupyter notebook and the Abbott parameterizations [1].

 ## New Parameteriztion